 Malt flour can also be helpful for people with diabetes.
 It has a low glycemic index, meaning it doesn’t cause a spike in blood sugar levels.
 This makes it a good choice for people looking for healthy ways to control their diabetes.

 Malt flour can often be found in health food shops, but you’ll often find it online at a lower price.
-You can find my choice of diastatic malt flour and non-diastatic malt flour on Amazon by clicking the links.
+You can find my choice of diastatic malt flour and non-diastatic malt flour on Amazon by clicking these links.

 It is best to store malt flour in an airtight container to prevent it from becoming stale.
 It can be kept for several months, but after that time has passed, its flavour will diminish and should no longer be used.